mediachain/mediachain/rfc/mediachain-rfc-2.md

 power requirements.

-A more subtle flooding attack is for a peer to attempt to hijack the Leader Election protocol and become a perpetual commiter.
+A more subtle flooding attack is for a peer to attempt to hijack the Leader Election protocol and become a perpetual committer.
 This is impossible to mitigate with a pure randomized Leader Election protocol -- it can only be mitigated by using a Proof of Work competition for leader election.

 Similarly, a peer node may attempt to build a trivially long blockchain to needlessly trigger partition healing protocols.
-These attacks can be mitigated by treating a block as a transaction, and thus requiring Proof of Work by the commiting node before accepting it.
+These attacks can be mitigated by treating a block as a transaction, and thus requiring Proof of Work by the committing node before accepting it.

 However, given that core network membership is moderated by signing Level-1 certificates, problems of this nature should be treated as